plantain-00/rev-static/README.md

   -v, --version        print the tool's version.
   -- [ejsOptions]      set the ejs' options, eg, `delimiter` or `rmWhitespace`.
   --sha [type]         calculate sha of files, type can be `256`, `384` or `512`.
+  --config             set the configuration file path, the default configuration file path is 'rev-static.config.json'.
 ```

 ## usage from nodejs